Sara Caldwell: Career

 In 2018, she penned her first young adult novel, Raven Dock, to be published by White Bird Publications.
 The novel is part of a series known as Dark Coven.
 She also co-wrote/produced/directed the YouTube comedy web series, BOOMERS.

+Caldwell is currently a lecturer in the Film and Media Studies department at the University of California, Santa Barbara (UCSB) and a digital media instructor at College of the Canyons (COC) in Santa Clarita.